EvitaKnits/hitch-hound/README.md

 My user stories can be seen in full in the associated GitHub Project on my repo.
 This is where all the details, including tasks and acceptance criteria can be seen.
 These user stories have been assigned to Epics.

 Epic 1: User Management
-- User Registration <br>
+- User Registration
-- User Login and Logout <br>
+- User Login and Logout
-- Password Reset <br>
+- Password Reset
-- Create and Edit Role-Based Permissions <br>
+- Create and Edit Role-Based Permissions
-- View and Assign Superuser Status to Users <br>
+- View and Assign Superuser Status to Users

 Epic 2: Issue Management
-- Create Issue <br>
+- Create Issue
-- Edit Issue <br>
+- Edit Issue
-- View Issues <br>
+- View Issues
-- Close, Cancel or Delete Issues <br>
+- Close, Cancel or Delete Issues
-- Comment on Issues <br>
+- Comment on Issues
-- Attach Files to Issues <br>
+- Attach Files to Issues

 Epic 3: Notifications and Error Messaging
-- Add Meaningful 404 Page <br>
+- Add Meaningful 404 Page
-- Receive Notifications from Other Users' Actions <br>
+- Receive Notifications from Other Users' Actions

 Epic 4: Enhanced Issue Management
-- Provide a Change History Log <br>
+- Provide a Change History Log
-- Connect 2+ Issues as Related <br>
+- Connect 2+ Issues as Related
-- Search for Issues by Keyword <br>
+- Search for Issues by Keyword

 Epic 5: Project Management
-- Create Project <br>
+- Create Project
-- Edit Project <br>
+- Edit Project
-- Close, Cancel or Delete Projects <br>
+- Delete Projects

 Epic 6: Reporting
-- Add Reporting <br>
+- Add Reporting

 ### User Journeys

 As a lightweight issue tracking program, my goal was to make each user journey as simple as possible with the fewest steps, whilst still providing value and flexibility of working method.
-There are therefore five basic user journeys:
+There are ten core user journeys.
+The below is not an exhaustive list of all possible user journeys, just the most important ones:

 1. New User
 ```mermaid